 The second validity test we perform is a check on covariate balance among participants assigned to contractors within each district and year.
-We apply a SUR (seemingly unrelated regressions) model to test for balance of the following covariates: sex, white race, other (nonwhite) race, age and its square, average employment probability in the 8 quarters before program entry, average employment probability with a temporary agency in these prior 8 quarters, average quarterly earnings in these prior 8 quarters, and average quarterly earnings from temporary agencies in the prior 8 quarters.
+We apply a SUR (seemingly unrelated regressions) model to test for balance of the following covariates: sex, white race, other (nonwhite) race, age and its square, average employment probability in the 8 quarters before program entry, average employment probability with a temporary agency in these prior 8 quarters, average quarterly earnings in these prior 8 quarters.
 Following our approach above, we performed this test for the full sample and separately by earnings tercile.
 If the assignment of participants to contractors is balanced within district-years as expected, these covariates should not systematically differ across contractors within district-year cells, either overall or by prior earnings tercile (our summary measure of potential earnings).
 In all cases, the data accept the null by a comfortable margin, with p-values in excess of .50.22